How to Style Your Hallway: 12 Lighting Setups for Every Budget

 8. Brass Wall Sconces Flanking a Mirror in a Wainscoted Entry

-An Old-School Idea Executed Nearly Perfectly
+An Old-School Idea Executed Almost Perfectly

-Here’s what the sconces do that overhead lighting never manages: they provide warm directional light at face height.
+Here’s what sconces do that overhead lighting never manages: they provide warm directional light at face height.
 This is flattering light.
-This is the light you want when you check yourself in the mirror before heading out the door.
+This is the light you actually want when you check yourself in the mirror before heading out the door.
 Overhead-only lighting makes everyone look tired.
 Sconces fix that.

-How to Replicate This
+How to Replicate This Setup

 • Find traditional brass sconces with a small shade and candelabra-style arm